Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 [1] A. Milo and M. Hornikx, "Acoustic Virtual Reality as a Learning Framework for Built Environment Students," *Euronoise*, 2021.

 [2] A. Milo, "EAVR-EDU-release," GitLab Repository.
 Accessed 7 July 2023.
 [Online] Available: https://gitlab.tue.nl/building-acoustics-tue/eavr/eavr-edu-release/-/tree/v209

+[3] S. Willemsen and M. Hornikx, "The Eindhoven Acoustic Virtual Reality (EAVR) toolkit in education and beyond," *INTER-NOISE and NOISE-CON Congress and Conference Proceedings*, 2024.